 Default retention period for repository data is 120 months.
 You can specify the value you need in the Long-Term Archive settings.
 When retention period is over, data will be deleted automatically.

 If the retention period is set to 0, the following logic will be applied:

 - Audit data for SQL Server, file servers, Windows Server: only data stored by the last 2 data collection sessions will be preserved.

 - User activity data: only data stored by the last 7 data collection sessions will be preserved.

 - Other data sources: only data stored by the last 4 data collection sessions will be preserved.

-To examine the repository capacity and daily growth, use the Long-Term Archive Capacity of the Health Status dashboard.
+To examine the repository capacity and daily growth, use the Long-Term Archive widget of the Health Status dashboard.

-To estimate the amount of activity records collected and stored to the repository day by day, use the Activity Records Statistics widget.
+To estimate the amount of activity records collected and stored to the repository day by day, use the Activity Records by date widget.
 Click View details to see how many activity records were produced by each data source, collected and saved to the Long-Term Archive and to the database.